Preparing for Your Travel Clinic Appointment

-- List of current medications and dosages, medical conditions, allergies, and recent hospitalizations/surgeries.
+- A list of current medications and dosages, medical conditions, allergies, and recent hospitalizations and/or surgeries.

-- Flights, stops for refueling, transit/border crossings to other countries will be important in order to determine need for Yellow Fever and/or other vaccines.
+- Flight information, stops for refueling, and transit/border crossings to other countries; these will be important to help determine the need for Yellow Fever and/or other vaccines.

-- We encourage you to have food and beverage prior to your appointment.
+**We encourage you to have something to eat and drink prior to your appointment.

-- It is important that you arrive to your appointment on time and check in at the kiosk and/or register with the receptionist.
+It is important that you arrive to your appointment on time and check in at the kiosk and register with the receptionist.
 Your visit will last approximately one hour.
 There is a 15 minute waiting period after most vaccinations.

-The Travel Clinic utilizes TRAVAX, a computer software program which is updated weekly with information from the Centers for Disease Control, the State Department, and international travelers.
+The Travel Clinic utilizes TRAVAX, a computer software program which is updated weekly with information from the CDC, ACIP, AAP, and WHO, as well as ongoing global surveillance and published literature.

-There is a $60.00 charge for Travel Clinic consultations.
+There is a $70 charge for Travel Clinic consultations.
 Additional fees for immunizations and medications may also apply.
-Most insurance carriers do not cover fees related to Travel Clinic visits; however, some routine immunizations may be covered.
-Please consult your insurance carrier for coverage.
-Insurance information will be collected at the time of check-in if you would like UHS to bill your insurance.
-Faculty, staff, and students should provide an account number if your department is paying for your Travel Clinic fees.
+The $70 visit fee will be an out-of-pocket charge.
+Only immunizations will be submitted to insurance, but we cannot guarantee these will be covered.
+In fact, most insurance carriers or prescription plans DO NOT pay for services related to Travel Clinic visits.
+Please consult your insurance carrier for coverage before the appointment.
+Insurance information will be collected at the time of check-in if you would like UHS to submit your immunizations for payment consideration.
+Faculty, staff and students should provide an account number if your department is paying for your Travel Clinic fees.

 Center for Disease Control - http://wwwnc.cdc.gov/travel